xabbu42/Master/arbeit.md

 itself.
 The following lemmas will show that any prehistoric cycle necessarily contains left prehistoric relations and that we can get rid of any right prehistoric relations.
-That is, if a proof has a prehistoric cycle it also has a left prehistoric cycle.
+That is, if a proof has a prehistoric cycle it also has a left prehistoric cycle:

 \Begin{lemma} \label{noref}
 For any principal positive family $p_i$, $i \nprec_R i$.